We’ve all made rookie mistakes before but some errors are painful long after we’ve learned our lesson, ouch…

 I know when VMware first came out we went crazy creating golden templates.
 Heck, I’ve even written posts on how to create a golden template.
 But now I am asking you carefully tailor VMs for the use case.

-This doesn’t mean you still can’t use a baseline template to deploy a Windows or Linux VM but it does mean afterwards you should tune the VM with best practices before it goes live in your environment.
+This doesn’t mean you still can’t use a baseline template to deploy a Windows or Linux VM but it does mean afterward you should tune the VM with best practices before it goes live in your environment.

 App and web servers should be configured different from a database VM.

 For example: When deploying an app or web server VM you may only want to use 1 CPU and 2 GB of memory until you know it needs more.
-And for a database VM you may want to follow best practices for the type of database [MSSQL, MySQL or Oracle] running on the VM (or VMs if it will be a cluster).
-Depending on the use-case there may be tweaks for virtual hardware settings, such as: vNIC types, splitting disks across multiple vControllers, or adding various types of storage such as RDM, iSCSI or even using NFS mounts via a UNC path.
+And for a database VM, you may want to follow best practices for the type of database [MSSQL, MySQL, or Oracle] running on the VM (or VMs if it will be a cluster).
+Depending on the use case there may be tweaks for virtual hardware settings, such as vNIC types, splitting disks across multiple vControllers, or adding various types of storage such as RDM, iSCSI or even using NFS mounts via a UNC path.

 Most VMware admins already know all VMs should not be created the same but it’s easy for rookie mistakes to happen when a project is behind schedule and a technical project manager is riding you to hurry up!